zeroInterest/zeroInterest.github.io/_posts/why-potential-inflation-could-lead-to-a-financial-crisis/2021-05-19-why-potential-inflation-could-lead-to-a-financial-crisis.md

 >**“It may be that interest rates will have to rise somewhat to make sure that our economy doesn’t overheat”**

 But what would happen if inflation persists and interest rates have to be risen?
 Remember that I previously said that stocks are trading at a premium due to the lack of attractive alternative investments.
 This would no longer be true and this premium would no longer be a thing.
+In addition, an increase in interest rates would reduce the attractiveness of leverage, thereby encouraging investor's deleverage.
 And, thus, we should expect a decrease in the stock price.

 ## The market can not be timed